Carry the Kettle Nakoda Nation

-Carry the Kettle Nakoda Nation (Ceġa'kin Nakoda Oyadebi [Chay-gah-keen oya-day], "Carries the kettle", also known as Assiniboine First Nation or Assiniboine 76) is a Nakota (Assiniboine) First Nation located about 80 km east of Regina, Saskatchewan and 13 km south of Sintaluta.
+Carry the Kettle Nakoda Nation (Ceġa'kin Nakoda Oyadebi [Chay-gah-keen oya-day], "Carries the kettle", also known as Assiniboine First Nation or Assiniboine 76) is a Nakota (Assiniboine) First Nation in Canada located about 80 km east of Regina, Saskatchewan, and 13 km south of Sintaluta.
 The reservation is in Treaty 4 territory.

-The Cypress Hills, known as traditional Nakoda/Assiniboine territory are within the boundaries of treaty 4.
+The Cypress Hills, known as traditional Nakoda/Assiniboine territory are within the boundaries of Treaty 4.
 Bands signed treaty and were also given Reservations within their traditional territories.